Centro Histórico in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
 This historical marker is listed in these topic lists: Charity & Public Work • Colonial Era • Roads & Vehicles.
 A significant historical year for this entry is 1783.

 Location.
 19° 25.812′ N, 99° 8.04′ W. Marker is in Ciudad de México.
 It is in Centro Histórico.
-Marker is on República de Uruguay just west of Avenida 20 de Noviembre, on the right when traveling west.
+It is on República de Uruguay just west of Avenida 20 de Noviembre, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Ciudad de México 06000, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-House of the Count de la Torre de Cossio (a few steps from this marker); Convent of San Bernardo (within shouting distance of this marker); Diego Franco (within shouting distance of this marker); The Temple of San Bernardo (about 90 meters away, measured in a direct line); Las Fábricas Universales (about 90 meters away); El Palacio de Hierro (about 120 meters away); Alexander von Humboldt (about 120 meters away); Francisco Primo de Verdad y Ramos (about 150 meters away).
+At least 8 other markers are within walking distance of this marker: House of the Count de la Torre de Cossio (a few steps from this marker); Convent of San Bernardo (within shouting distance of this marker); Diego Franco (within shouting distance of this marker); The Temple of San Bernardo (about 90 meters away, measured in a direct line); Las Fábricas Universales (about 90 meters away); El Palacio de Hierro (about 120 meters away); Alexander von Humboldt (about 120 meters away); Francisco Primo de Verdad y Ramos (about 150 meters away).
 Touch for a list and map of all markers in Ciudad de México.